 There are different types of re-engagement emails that marketers use in their email strategy.

-Such email can be sent to remind your subscribers why they’ve signed up to your mailing list in the first place.
+You can send such an email to remind your subscribers why they’ve signed up to your mailing list in the first place.
 You could bring back the good memories of how you have previously solved an issue or provided a product that was beneficial to the prospect and show them that re-engaging again will be valuable for them.
 It is also a good place to give them the possibility to update their email preferences.

 This is usually the last resort email, in which the sender uses regret to win the recipient back.
 By adding an emotional touch and guilt to your email, you might be able to warm up the coldest heart.
 You may use this email to express your sadness and trigger regret in the reader for wanting to leave your mailing list.